ChangshuoWei/Omicron_origin/README.md

 # Omicron_origin
-In-house script to analysis the Omicron variant
+In-house script to analysis the the origin of Omicron variant